‘This is war’: The story behind Poland’s bid to ban abortion today

 Despite coronavirus lockdowns, Poland’s parliament is set to discuss a controversial abortion bill this week.
 Along with criminalising sex education, it would ban abortion in cases of severe foetal anomaly.
 Currently, this is one of only three legal grounds for terminating a pregnancy in Poland, which has one of Europe’s most restrictive abortion laws.

 Reproductive rights activists have accused the ruling Law and Justice party of “exploiting the current health crisis to undermine women’s and young people’s safety”.
-A petition to reject the bill has now been signed by 170 MPs, MEPs and senators from 24 European countries, but only nine from Poland.
+A petition to reject the bill has now been signed by 170 MPs, MEPs and senators from 24 European countries, but only nine of them are from Poland.

-“The government is taking advantage of the lockdown to push its bill,” said Klementyna Suchanow, one of the key organisers of the 2016 strike and the author of a new book that delves deep into the global networks of ultra-conservative groups that have long campaigned to ban all abortions.
+“The government is taking advantage of the lockdown to push its bill,” said Klementyna Suchanow, one of the key organisers of the 2016 women's strike and the author of a new book that delves deep into the global networks of ultra-conservative groups that have long campaigned to ban all abortions.

 Join the COVID-19 DemocracyWatch email list